$OIDC^2$: Open Identity Certification with OpenID Connect: Related Technologies

 \subsection{Identity Providers and Certificates}

-In a Public Key Infrastructure (PKI) \cite{Weise2001}, a Certificate Authority (CA) verifies that an entity's real-world identity and long-term public key $K^+_E$ belong together, records them in a document, signs it, and issues it in the common X.509 certificate format (\rfc{5280}).
-Such X.509 certificates are used e.g. in the Secure / Multipurpose Internet Mail Extensions (S/MIME) standard (\rfc{8551}) to authenticate and encrypt email.
-However, due to the cumbersome identity verification and certificate installation process, only $2.50 \%$ of over $81$ million emails examined in a study \cite{Stransky2022} were signed with S/MIME.
+In a \ac{pki} \cite{Weise2001}, a \ac{ca} verifies that an entity's real-world identity and long-term public key $K^+_E$ belong together, records them in a document, signs it, and issues it in the common X.509 certificate format (\rfc{5280}).
+Such X.509 certificates are used, e.g.\jp{,} in the \ac{smime} standard (\rfc{8551}) to authenticate and encrypt email.
+However, \jp{the identity verification is cumbersome and users have to manage their own certificate files, an authentication concept that many people are still unfamiliar with, which is why} only $2.50 \%$ of over $81$ million emails examined in a study \cite{Stransky2022} were signed with \ac{smime}.